From BR Bullpen

 He pitched in 69 games with a record of 27-27, but his ERA in 1880-1882 was not very good.

 The book A History of the Boston Base Ball Club, 1897, says that Foley came to the U.S. in 1863.
 He first played ball with the Stars of Boston, and joined Lowell in 1875, staying several years with the successful club.
-He went to Cuba in 1879-80, playing with the Hop Bitters.
+He went to Cuba in 1879 and 1880, playing with the Hop Bitters.
 After baseball he was a newspaper correspondent but suffered illness and was eventually sent to an asylum.

 One source: Lefties